-If you don’t want to build your own, there are places on line you can order a 9 Square set all ready to go.
-But if you are looking to save a little money DIY 9 Square is the way to go.
+If you are looking to save a little money DIY 9 Square is the way to go.
 I spent a lot of time looking at other 9 Square instructions and designed this version for our family.
 It combines the PVC legs and uppers with straps, to create a set that takes less room to store and haul than the ones made out of all pipe and also costs less.
-I’m not going to tell you that it is cheap to build, but it is significantly less than buying.
-This one came in at right around $200.
+I’m not going to tell you that it is cheap to build, but it is less than buying.

 My kids have spent lots of time playing on the ones made out of all PVC with middle legs so they were weary of this set up and not knowing where their square was.
-After the first time playing this way they decided that this set up is even better because the pieces don’t come undone as easy.
+After the first time playing this way they decided that this set up is even better because the pieces don’t come undone as easy and there was no question as to where the squares were.

 DIY 9 Square Supplies: